 Halloween is one of my favorite holidays.
 You can imagine my disappointment when I figured out that this year traditional Halloween activities would be cancelled.
 Not letting the “panorama” get me down I came up with fun at home Halloween activities for my family.

 I had planned on this being L’s first year to go trick or treating since he’s finally talking and ready to do this.
 However, 2020 had different plans and in an effort to make the most of the situation we are in I’m making some changes.

 To be honest, I’m actually extremely excited to do Halloween at home this year.
 I feel like at home Halloween could start new traditions that are actually better for my family.

 First, I won’t be teaching my son that it’s ok to take candy from strangers this one day of the year.
 Second, once the pandemic is over and life can continue as normal we can create a haunted house the whole block can enjoy.

 Maybe, with a bit more time, we can get back to actually knowing who our neighbors are and building relationships with them.

-Stay At Home Halloween Ideas
+Stay At Home Halloween Activities

 Here are just a few of the ideas I thought of when thinking about how to celebrate Halloween at home this year.
 Hopefully, some of these will work out wonderfully with your family to create at least great memories for your kids.

-Plan An Exclusive Halloween Party
+Plan An Ultra Exclusive Halloween Party

 You can decorate your living room for a party with your family.
 Put up spooky decorations, plan activities, and plan out a party your family can enjoy together.